Cray-HPE/docs-csm/operations/network/Gateway_Testing.md

 1. Export the admin client secret in an environment variable.

-   Back on the system where the tests will be run, set and export the `ADMIN_CLIENT_SECRET` environment variable, using the `admin-client-auth` secret obtained in the previous step:
+   Back on the system where the tests will be run, set and export the `ADMIN_CLIENT_SECRET` environment variable, using the `admin-client-auth` secret obtained in the previous step.

    ```bash
    export ADMIN_CLIENT_SECRET=26947343-d4ab-403b-14e937dbd700